-All absences should be reported by the individual themselves by telephone call between 8.15am and 9am during term time.
-Or be reporting to the manager in charge for the morning between 7.15am and 7.45am if ever on a morning shift for a day of full day care.
+All absences should be reported by the individual themselves by telephone call between 1pm and 1.30pm during term time.
+Or be reporting to the manager in charge for the morning shift between 7.15am and 7.45am if ever on a morning shift for a day of full day care and between 9am and 10am if on an afternoon shift for full day care.
 At the time of the call they should give details of the reason for their absence and also indicate the likely length of absence.
-Regular contact should be maintained with the manager during the period of absence giving regular updates in relation to the absence and when there will be a return to work.
+Regular contact should be maintained with the manager during the period of absence, contact should be made via telephone call only and within the operational hours and should give regular updates in relation to the absence and when there will be a return to work.
 Staff absent for up to 5 working days can complete a self-certificate form which is available from the office.
 Staff absent for longer than 5 working days should provide a doctor's certificate which should be left with the manager as soon as possible.
 If the absence has been of 4 weeks or more duration the manager should be given, where possible, one weeks' notice of intention to return to work.